Helm Chart Configuration & Dependencies

 - See values.yaml for all available options.

-- For custom database or RabbitMQ, see Custom K8s configuration.
+- For advanced configuration, see Custom K8s configuration.

 Note: As of Exivity v3.29.3, the NFS readiness probe has been replaced with a more reliable solution, improving detection of NFS connectivity issues and overall system stability.
 See release notes for details.